emildayan/laravel-livewire-tables-docs/README.md

 ## Deployment to Github Pages

-This will copy the `dist/` directory with static files to Girthub Pages branch and push it:
+This will copy the `dist/` directory with static files to Github Pages branch and push it:

 ```bash
 yarn run deploy